christolandry/Poker-Log/README.md

 **Tech used:** Python, Flask, Jinja, MySQL (AWS RDS), AWS Lightsail (in a Docker container), HTML, CSS

 <h6>Index</h6>
 <p>Displays all players in your poker group (each user has their own poker group) with their poker results, payment info, and a note.
-It is sorted by each player's No Limit Hold'em cumlative results</p>
+It is sorted by each player's No Limit Hold'em cumulative results</p>
 <h6>Add Player</h6>
 <p>This page adds a player to the correct poker group along with their associated information</p>
 <h6>Add Alias</h6>